TshegofatsoMkhabela/PLP-portfolio/README.md

 # PLP Portfolio

-A snapshot of my key projects and learning progress, demonstrating my skills, growth, and passion for software development.
+This is a snapshot of my key projects and learning progress, demonstrating my skills, growth, and passion for software development.

+I am a Computer Science student with a passion for building real-world AI and full-stack systems.

 ![Screenshot](/public/assets/images/portfolio.PNG)

+Check out my portfolio: [View here](https://tshegofatso-mkhabela.vercel.app/)

 ## Tech Stack